Types of POS Systems: A Guide for Small Businesses

 Employee Management

-Staff management is an important component if you have a team.
-Most POS systems include features to create individual employee logins or profiles with permission levels.
-Some systems include additional tools like time tracking, scheduling, and basic communication platforms.
+Staff management is an important component of a POS system if you have a team.
+Most POS systems include features to create individual employee logins or profiles with varying access and permission levels.
+Some systems include additional tools like time tracking, scheduling, and basic communication platforms; for other systems, you’ll need to use third-party integrations.

 Check out more resources about employee management: